MicrosoftDocs/windowsserverdocs/EssentialsDocs/use/Get-Connected-in-Windows-Server-Essentials.md

 > [!NOTE]
 <<<<<<< HEAD
->  In an on-premises client deployment for --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials or --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials, you can connect computers to the server without adding them to the Windows Server Essentials domain.
+>  In an on-premises client deployment for  Windows Server 2012 R2 Essentials or  Windows Server 2012 Essentials, you can connect computers to the server without adding them to the Windows Server Essentials domain.
 This method is not available for all supported client operating systems, and features such as Group Policy and virtual private networks (VPNs), which require that a computer be connected to the domain, are not available.
 For requirements and instructions, see [Connect computers to a Windows Server Essentials server without joining the domain](Get-Connected-in-Windows-Server-Essentials.md#BKMK_10).

  For step-by-step instructions to connect a computer to the server running Windows Server Essentials, see [Connect computers to the server](Get-Connected-in-Windows-Server-Essentials.md#BKMK_9).
 =======
->  In an on-premises client deployment for --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials or --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials, you can connect computers to the server without adding them to the Windows Server Essentials domain.
+>  In an on-premises client deployment for  Windows Server 2012 R2 Essentials or  Windows Server 2012 Essentials, you can connect computers to the server without adding them to the Windows Server Essentials domain.
 This method is not available for all supported client operating systems, and features such as Group Policy and virtual private networks (VPNs), which require that a computer be connected to the domain, are not available.
 For requirements and instructions, see [Connect computers to a Windows Server Essentials server without joining the domain](../use/Get-Connected-in-Windows-Server-Essentials.md#BKMK_10).

  For step-by-step instructions to connect a computer to the server running Windows Server Essentials, see [Connect computers to the server](../use/Get-Connected-in-Windows-Server-Essentials.md#BKMK_9).
 >>>>>>> 4bac1739fd0378146de6c9af26f683b8076754b8